lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/02_Mapping_reads_to_an_assembly.md

 * `../` means 'look in the folder one level up', i.e. where the fasta file is
 * `-t 2`tells `bwa-0.7.5a mem` to use 2 threads (cpus)
+* `-M` indicates to 'mark shorter split hits as secondary (for Picard/GATK compatibility)', this we need later on
 * `-buS`tells `samtools view` that the input is in SAM format (`S`) and to output uncompressed (`u`) BAM format (`b`).
 * the `-` for both `samtools` commands indicate that instead of using a file as input, the input comes from a pipe (technically, from 'standard in', or 'STDIN').
 * `-map_pe.sorted` tells `samtools view` to call the outputfile `map_pe.sorted.bam`